Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 categories: rust lifetimes
 ---

-Lifetimes are pretty much what makes rust rust.
+Lifetimes are pretty much what makes Rust Rust.

 Easy concurrency, straightforward memory allocation, and overall data safety would not be at all possible without lifetimes.